niplav/site/microfiction.md

 hating one-sidedness and bureaucrats alike,
 who can name the 11 AI forecasting organisations and the 4 factors of successful nonprofits and the 7 noble ways of becoming more agentic and might even find Rwanda on a map not made in Silicon Valley,
 contemplating hemispherectomies to purify their nascent idealism on the verge of a hope-ash London dawn,
-trading sanity for sanity points, wide-eyed apostles of retrocausal [void](https://en.wikipedia.org/wiki/Void_\(astronomy\))punk, and bemoaning a dearth of instruments that can write stone with light,
+trading sanity for sanity points, wide-eyed apostles of retrocausal [void](https://en.wikipedia.org/wiki/Void_\(astronomy\))punk, bemoaning a dearth of instruments that can write stone with light,
 who catch a feral heart in the garden behind the A100 rack and save it into a transparent domicile, injecting it with 17000 volts to illuminate all the last battery cages equally,
 who empty out their pockets with uncountable glaring utilons onto innocent climate activists, promising to make them happy neutron stars one day,
 microscopically examining the abyssal monstrosities their oracles conjure up out of the lurching empty chaos,